White-Collar Crime Definition

 Types of White-Collar Crime

-- Corporate Fraud: In most of the corporate frauds, the culprits resort to insider tradingInsider TradingInsider trading is buying or selling the stocks of publicly traded companies based on confidential information acquired from direct or indirect sources, which will influence the security prices.
-It is stated as an illegal practice in many countries., forgery of financial information, or design schemes to hide other fraudulent activities from the eyes of the regulators, such as the Securities and Exchange Commission (SEC).
+- Corporate Fraud: In most of the corporate frauds, the culprits resort to insider tradingInsider TradingInsider trading is defined as the act of taking key trading decisions related to a company’s listed stock using critical non-public information.
+The US Securities and Exchange Commission (SEC) penalizes offenders of illegal insider trading as it causes material loss to the investors.
+It also shakes their faith in the stock market. , forgery of financial information, or design schemes to hide other fraudulent activities from the eyes of the regulators, such as the Securities and Exchange Commission (SEC).

 - Embezzlement: EmbezzlementEmbezzlementEmbezzlement refers to the act of secretly taking, withholding, or misappropriating money or other asset that is kept, maintained, or placed under an individual's responsibility by the company for which he or she works. refers to the situation when a person misuses the trust placed in him by his employer or another person to misappropriate funds.
 Typically, the offender finds ways to siphon off the company funds into their own bank account.